 I’m also the founder of Paws Up Dogs, which was inspired and created through my experience living with and loving my own rehomed dog, Riggs (more about that little gem below).

-I’m a Certified Professional Dog Trainer and also a Clinical Psychologist so I like to take what I know about dogs, what I know about people and put it together to help you to build an incredible bond with your dog and find solutions to your training challenges.
+I’m a Certified Dog Behaviourist and also a Clinical Psychologist so I like to take what I know about dogs, what I know about people and put it together to help you to build an incredible bond with your dog and find solutions to your training challenges.

 I’m lucky enough to share my life with these three very different and all very wonderful dogs.
 Three different ages, three different breeds, three different sizes and three different personalities!